 For five years?

-That’s how long people had been begging one of the local High School teachers to come and solve their foreign wars problem for them.
+That’s how long people had been begging one of the local High School teachers in Great Britain to come and solve their foreign wars problem for them.
 Single-handedly, evidently.
 (What is wrong with this picture?)

 I will have to admit that Rowling did manage to surprise me once in DHs.
 It was in Chapter 2.
 And it was a straightforward “Fool me twice, shame on me” moment, too.
 It was about the last time that anything in the book really surprised me, though.